SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 	* "Napoleon had changed the nature of warfare in Europe by conscripting huge armies and infusing them with a commitment to fight for France and for 'liberty, equality, and fraternity,' the slogan of the Revolution."
 A28

 ## Idea Snippets Gathering
+* => Overzelous expansion of Raison may lead to downfall A7
+* => too many countries Raisoning may lead to countries unrestrained by morality A8
+* => Being contemptuous of the values of other societies bring disasters A9
+* => greed lead to unconcious crimes A10
+* => Europe's technical superiority turned the balance against historical civilzations A11
+* => Its advantageous to do business instead of doing brute territorialism A12
+* => HUN?
+Spain's cat-and-mouse game with defending its monopoly fixed the contry's stance in the Indeas A13
+* => No agreement?
+Fight!
+Eventually there will be one.
+A14
+* => all the colonial powers had, by the eighteenth century, been able to extract some economic profit from their colonies A15
+* => Europeans conquered with a goal of assimilation A16
 * => European's colonization had strategic advantage A17
 * => Competition in colonies often set aside for mainland competition A18
 * => The britons did not want to assimilate in the Indeas A19